Navi Pillay: Legal career

-In 1967, Pillay became the first non-white woman to open her own law practice in Natal Province.
+Pillay has spent much of her legal career advocating for the preservation of international human rights law, with a special focus on crimes regarding rape and sexual violence.
+She was very involved in the anti-apartheid movement, defending political opponents of apartheid in their cases against the state for poor prison conditions and the wrongful use of torture.

+Shadow work

+After graduating University of Natal, Pillay had the choice of becoming an advocate or an attorney.
+Pillay chose to pursue a legal career as an attorney which required two years of service as an attorney before becoming an admitted attorney.
+She served under N.T.
+Naiker for two years, a member of the African National Congress.
+Naiker was often under house arrest and had to rely on Pillay to testify for his clients in courts.
+In 1967, Pillay became one of three women admitted attorneys and the first non-white woman to open her own law practice in Natal Province.
 She says she had no other alternative: "No law firm would employ me because they said they could not have white employees taking instructions from a coloured person".
 As a non-white lawyer under the Apartheid regime, she was not allowed to enter a judge's chambers.

+Private practice

-During her 28 years as a lawyer in South Africa, she defended anti-Apartheid activists and helped expose the use of torture and poor conditions of political detainees.
-When her husband was detained under the Apartheid laws, she successfully sued to prevent the police from using unlawful methods of interrogation against him.
-In 1973, she won the right for political prisoners on Robben Island, including Nelson Mandela, to have access to lawyers.
+During her 28 years as a lawyer in South Africa, she defended anti-Apartheid activists of the African National Congress, the Unity Movement, the Black Consciousness Movement, and Azapo.
+She also helped expose the use of torture and poor conditions of political detainees.
+When her husband was detained in 1971 under the Terrorism Act, she successfully sued to prevent the police from using unlawful methods of interrogation against him.
+In 1973, she won the right for political prisoners on Robben Island, including Nelson Mandela, to have access to lawyers in State v Kader Hassim and 9 others and State v Harry Gwala and 9 others.
+While providing legal counsel, her clients recommended she consult judges with expertise in international law and humanitarian law on their cases.
+Pillay then applied to and attended Harvard University in 1981 under the foreign exchange Harvard-South Africa Scholarship Program and earned her Master of Law.
+The Harvard-South Africa Scholarship Program was a foreign exchange program created by anti-apartheid activists on Harvard's campus.
+They demanded that if the university were to continue to invest in companies that did business with South Africa under apartheid that they offer opportunities for South African students to study at Harvard.
+After completing her thesis, she graduated from Harvard Law School with a Doctorate of Jurisprudence in 1988.
 She co-founded the Advice Desk for the Abused and ran a shelter for victims of domestic violence.
-As a member of the Women’s National Coalition, she contributed to the inclusion in South Africa’s Constitution of an equality clause prohibiting discrimination on the grounds of race, religion and sexual orientation.
+As a member of the Women's National Coalition, she contributed to the inclusion in South Africa's Constitution of an equality clause prohibiting discrimination on the grounds of race, religion and sexual orientation.
 In 1992, she co-founded the international women's rights group Equality Now.

-In 1995, the year after the African National Congress came to power, Mandela nominated Pillay as the first non-white woman to serve on the High Court of South Africa.
-She noted that "the first time I entered a judge's chambers was when I entered my own."